 5. Document Delivery

-Once the RCMP completes the check, the official criminal record certificate is dispatched.
+Once the RCMP completes the check, the official criminal record check is dispatched.
 Options include:

-Planning for mailing time is essential, especially if your RCMP check is required for immigration, employment, or volunteering.
+Planning for mailing time is essential, especially if your RCMP CRC is required for immigration, employment, or volunteering.

 6. International Use Considerations